Crowdfunding: Issues in medical crowdfunding

 The rise of crowdfunding for medical expenses is considered, in large part, a symptom of an inadequate and failing healthcare system in countries such as the United States.
 Healthcare through crowdfunding relies on perceived deservingness and worth, which reproduces unequal outcomes in access.

 Rob Solomon, the CEO of GoFundMe, has commented on this: "The system is terrible.
 It needs to be rethought and retooled.
 Politicians are failing us.
 Health care companies are failing us.
 Those are realities.
 I don't want to mince words here.
 We are facing a huge potential tragedy.
 We provide relief for a lot of people.
 But there are people who are not getting relief from us or from the institutions that are supposed to be there.
 We shouldn't be the solution to a complex set of systemic problems."

 There are ethical issues in medical crowdfunding.
-There is a loss of patient privacy, as crowdfunding campaigns that disclose extensive personal information are generally more financially successful.
-The oversight regarding the veracity of claims is generally limited.
+Firstly, there is a loss of patient privacy.
+Crowdfunding campaigns are generally more financially successful if extensive personal information is disclosed to the public.
+Secondly, the oversight regarding the veracity of claims is generally limited.
 For instance, physicians are obliged to uphold the ethics of the medical profession, such as patient confidentiality, but this runs in conflict with dishonest crowdfunding efforts.
-Medical crowdfunding perpetuates inequalities—associated with variables such as gender, class, and race—in access to healthcare.
-For example, the most successful campaigns raise funds for patients who are well connected in large social networks and are able to navigate the technological landscape.
+Thirdly, medical crowdfunding perpetuates inequalities—associated with variables such as gender, class, and race—in access to healthcare.
+For instance, there's a socioeconomic gradient with medical fundraising, in which a higher socioeconomic status coincides with higher donation amounts, higher proportions of fundraising targets reached, higher numbers of donations received, and more shares on social media.
 Finally, the use of medical crowdfunding might reduce the impetus to reform failing infrastructures to healthcare.